The Historian Evaluation Playbook

 Rigid, Fragmented Tag Architecture and Lack of Context

-The "Tag Soup" Problem
+The "TAG SOUP" Problem

 The earliest industrial historians modeled their tag structure on the instrument naming conventions already in use on the shop floor.
 Flat identifiers like FIC_101.PV, TIC_204.SV, or PUMP_07_STATUS were used, a practical choice in an era when historians served a single site with a single engineering team that knew every tag by name.
 As manufacturing operations have grown in scale (multiple sites, product lines, heterogeneous equipment from multiple vendors) the flat tag model has become a structural liability.
 Case-in-point, look at the soaring popularity of post-archive data modeling tools by vendors like AVEVA PI (PI AF) and Canary Labs (Virtual Views).